Table of contents

 Nursing Assistant

-This care is sometimes referred to as compassionate care and includes doing things such as helping the patient tend to their hygiene, getting them dressed, or helping them eat.
-Individuals working in these healthcare roles can be found in hospitals, but also in nursing homes, assisted livings, and other long-term care facilities.
+Like a medical assistant, a nursing assistant can also take a patient’s vital signs.
+But they provide additional care as well.
+This is sometimes referred to as compassionate care and includes helping patients with everyday activities such as those related to hygiene, getting dressed, or eating.
+Individuals working in these healthcare roles can be found in hospitals, but also in nursing homes, assisted living facilities, and other long-term care facilities.

 Visit UMA’s Nursing Assistant diploma program to learn more about this healthcare career and the training it involves.

-What can you do to make the most of your nursing assistant training if you are a kinesthetic learner?
+What can you do to make the most of your nursing assistant career training if you are a kinesthetic learner?
 One option is to practice what you’re learning as much as possible.
-Ask family members and friends to be your patients and assist them with the duties that you’re learning in your studies.
+Ask family members and friends to be your patients and assist them with the duties you’re learning in your studies.

 Choosing the Healthcare Career for You

-There’s a healthcare job for people with each of the different learning methods.
-The first step is identifying which learning style you have, then looking for a career that best matches that style.
+There’s a healthcare job for people with each of the different learning styles.
+The first step is to identify which learning style you have, and then look for a career that best matches that style.
+(Or you can pick a career that you’re simply passionate about, even if it doesn’t fit your learning style as this is by no means a requirement!)

 These are just a few ideas to consider.
-(Or you can pick a career that you’re passionate about, even if it doesn’t fit your learning style as this is by no means a requirement!)

-If you’re still unsure which healthcare career might be best for you, UMA has a variety of healthcare programs and degrees from which to choose.
+If you’re still unsure which healthcare career might be a good fit for you, UMA has a variety of programs and degrees from which to choose for the healthcare field.

 Request Information